Maryland Catastrophic Car Accident Lawyers

 What to Do After a Car Accident in Baltimore

-- If you suffer serious injuries, do not try any body movements but allow the emergency rescue personnel to move you to the hospital.
+- If you suffer serious injuries, do not try any body movements but allow the emergency rescue personnel to transport you to the nearest hospital.

 - Avoid any discussion on the fault or talking about the accident facts with the motorist.